vapor/jwt-kit/Sources/JWTKit/Docs.docc/index.md

 RSA is an asymmetric algorithm.
 It uses a public key to verify tokens and a private key to sign them.

 > Warning:
 > RSA is no longer recommended for new applications.
 If possible, use EdDSA or ECDSA instead.
+[Infosec Insights' June 2020 blog post "ECDSA vs RSA: Everything You Need to Know"](https://sectigostore.com/blog/ecdsa-vs-rsa-everything-you-need-to-know/) provides a detailed discussion on the differences between the two.

 To create an RSA signer, first initialize an `RSAKey`.
 This can be done by passing in the components: